 In most situations, I tend to recommend that you buy Apple’s extended hardware warranty, called AppleCare.
 Apple enhanced AppleCare in 2017 so I think it’s an even more compelling option.
 In June 2017, Apple modified AppleCare.
 It’s now called AppleCare+ (read AppleCare Plus).
 The original AppleCare offered two primary features.
 It extended the standard 1-year warranty for manufacturing or design defects to 3 years.
 It also extended the 90 days of phone support to 1 year.
 In the past, AppleCare could be bought within 1 year of the date of buying a Mac, but now Apple requires that you buy it at the time of your initial purchase.

-AppleCare+ provides all the same features as AppleCare, but it introduces two changes.
-First, it must be bought within 60 days of purchasing a new Mac.
-Second, it adds up to two incidents of accidental damage.
+AppleCare+ provides all the same features as AppleCare, but it adds coverage for two incidents of accidental damage for 3 years from the purchase date.
 Each incident is subject to a $99 fee for damage to the case or screen or $299 for other damage.

 AppleCare+ was originally introduced for the iPhone around 2011.
 It was then offered for the iPad and is now available for Macs.
 The exact price of AppleCare+ varies based on the each model that you purchase.